khalilgharbaoui/rubber-duck-puzzle/README.md

 ###info:

-Drag and drop the pieces of the puzzle to compleet the rubber duck.
+Drag and drop the pieces of the puzzle to complete the rubber duck.

+###demo:

+rubber-duck-puzzle.bitballoon.com